Goodjorx/ML-Project/README.md

 # ML-Project

-Predictive Maintenance in a synthetic dataset.
+Predictive Maintenance in a synthetic dataset using PySpark.